 For a long time, Cork has boasted itself as Ireland’s gourmet capital!

 As a former European City of Culture, Cork is a leading example of how to marry European-style cuisine with seasonal local produce.
-So while you plan your next city break to Cork, keep in mind that our city offers dining to please everyone with a large selection of neighborhood cafés, bistros, street food, and Michelin-star restaurants.
+So while you plan your next city break to Cork, keep in mind that our city offers dining to please everyone with a large selection of cafés, markets and restaurants in Cork city.

 Cork Food Markets

 Marina Market Cork is an 8-minute walk away from Clayton Hotel Cork City.
-This new street food style market which is mostly open at weekends and is the perfect weekend stroll on route to Cork’s pedestrianised Marina.
+This new street food style market which is mostly open at weekends and is the perfect weekend stroll on route to Cork’s pedestrianised Marina, and it’s the ideal lunch spot to enjoy on a summer city break.

-Princes Street is a European-style pedestrianised zone for the spring & summer months.
+Princes Street is a European-style pedestrianised zone for outdoor dining in Cork, it’s open for the spring & summer months.
 Many of this street’s cafes offer outdoor dining featuring the best of Cork Produce in a tapas-style.

 You can try any one of Cork city’s Michelin recommended and starred restaurants.
 Goldie on Oliver Plunkett Street which is a casual style fish bistro, Ichigo Ichie on Sheares Street offers Japanese haute-cuisine as Chef Miyazaki treats guests to a multi-course tasting menu.